fivestars/aladdin-demo/docs/autoscaling.md

 # Autoscaling
 Kubernetes provides autoscaling by CPU usage through a [HorizontalPodAutoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/).
 We give a simple demonstration of it in this demo project.
+As of Kubernetes 1.8, autoscaling by custom metrics is also available with autoscaling v2beta1.
+This requires setting up some extra metrics and we will not go over it in this demo.

-In order to enable autoscaling, the first step is to make sure that Heapster is enabled.
-We should have it deployed in all non-local environments, but if you are running this locally with minikube, you will need to manually enable it with
+In Kubernetes 1.8, Heapster is being deprecated and will be replaced with Metrics-Server.
+In order to enable autoscaling, we must ensure that metrics-server is running.
+We should have it deployed in all non-local environments, but if you are running this locally with minikube, you will need to manually deploy it.
+You can deploy it with aladdin by cloning the aladdinized metrics-server repo from https://github.com/fivestars/metrics-server and running

-    $ minikube addons enable heapster
+    $ aladdin start

+More information about metrics-server can be found [here](https://github.com/kubernetes-incubator/metrics-server)

 Next, we need to request cpu resources in the deployment file of the pod we are autoscaling.
 For each container in [server/deploy.yaml](../helm/aladdin-demo/templates/server/deploy.yaml), we add
 ```yaml